iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - **Error handling (what happens when something fails):** the expected system response for realistic failures, such as:
     - invalid input (show a clear message; block submission)
     - permission denied (block the action, explain why and log the attempt)
-    - network timeout / offline mode (show a clear message and allow retry and where appropriate, save the action locally and sync later)
+    - network timeout / offline mode (show a clear message and allow retry; and where appropriate, **store the result/request on the phone** and upload/sync it when the connection returns — e.g., saving a measurement locally first, then syncing it to the backend)
     - third-party API failure (show a clear user message, record the failure, and allow retry)
     - device disconnect (prompt re-pairing and prevent saving incomplete measurements)
 - **User stories / use cases + acceptance criteria**